filip-kobus/whiteboard-app/README.md

 # Whiteboard App

-A collaborative whiteboard application built on the powerful [tldraw](https://tldraw.dev/) framework.
-This app enables users to create accounts, generate unique interactive whiteboards, and share them with others through secure permalink access - no login required for viewers.
+A collaborative whiteboard application built on the [tldraw](https://tldraw.dev/) framework.
+This app enables users to create accounts, generate unique interactive whiteboards, and share them with others through secure permalink access - no login required.

 ## Table of Contents